-- Abundant wrack or organic debris in channel or on floodplain.
+Abundant wrack or organic debris in channel or on floodplain.
 Wrack is an accumulation of natural or unnatural floating debris across the wetland plain, along the edges of channels or along the high water line of a wetland.
-Organic debris includes loose vegetation and twigs not yet deposited by hydrologic processes.
-This patch type does not include standing dead vegetation. - Animal mounds and burrows.
+Organic debris includes loose vegetation and twigs not yet transported by hydrologic processes.
+This patch type does not include standing dead vegetation that is still attached to its rooted parent plant.

+Animal mounds and burrows.
 Many vertebrates and invertebrates make mounds or holes as a consequence of their foraging, denning, predation, or other behaviors.
-The resulting soil disturbance helps to redistributes soil nutrients and influences plant species composition and abundance.
+The resulting soil disturbance helps to redistribute soil nutrients and influences plant species composition and abundance.
 To be considered a patch type there should be evidence that a population of burrowing animals has occupied the Assessment Area.
-A single burrow or mound does not constitute a patch. - Bank slumps or undercut banks in channels or along shorelines.
+A single burrow or mound does not constitute a patch.

+Bank slumps or undercut banks in channels or along shorelines.
 A bank slump is a portion of an estuarine bank that has broken free from the rest of the bank but has not eroded away.
 Undercuts are areas along the bank or shoreline of a wetland that have been excavated by waves or flowing water.
-These areas can provide habitat for fishes and invertebrates. - Debris jams.
-A debris jam is an accumulation of drift wood and other flotage across a channel that partially or completely obstructs surface water flow. - Filamentous macroalgae and algal mats.
+These areas can provide habitat for fishes and invertebrates.

+Debris jams.
+A debris jam is an accumulation of drift wood and other flotage across a channel that partially or completely obstructs surface water flow.

+Filamentous macroalgae and algal mats.
 Macroalgae occurs on benthic sediments and on the water surface of all types of wetlands.
 Macroalgae are important primary producers, representing the base of the food web in some wetlands.
-Algal mats can provide abundant habitat for macro-invertebrates, amphibians, and small fishes. - Non-vegetated flats (sandflats, mudflats, gravel flats, etc.).
+Algal mats can provide abundant habitat for macro-invertebrates, amphibians, and small fishes.

+Large woody debris.
+Large woody debris (LWD) provides important services and is an indicator of dynamic hydrology and ecology.
+LWD is any woody fragment greater than 10 cm diameter and 1 meter long.
+It provides perching habitat for birds.
+LWD can be a source of food for invertebrates, and it increases overall topographic heterogeneity.
+It can provide structure to create scour pools or eddies with dynamic hydrology.
+It can be a refuge to hide from predators in a low-relief landscape.

+Non-vegetated flats (sandflats, mudflats, gravel flats, etc.).
 A flat is a non-vegetated area of silt, clay, sand, shell hash, gravel, or cobble at least 10 m wide and at least 30 m long that adjoins the wetland foreshore and is a potential resting and feeding area for fishes, shorebirds, wading birds, and other waterbirds.
-Flats can be similar to large bars (see definitions of point bars and in-channel bars below), except that they lack the convex profile of bars and their compositional material is not as obviously sorted by size or texture. - Pannes or pools on floodplain.
-A panne is a shallow topographic basin lacking vegetation but existing on a well-vegetated wetland plain.
-Pannes fill with water at least seasonally due to overland flow.
-They commonly serve as foraging sites for waterbirds and as breeding sites for amphibians. - Plant hummocks or sediment mounds.
-Hummocks are mounds created by plants along the banks and floodplains of tidal systems created by the collection of sediment and biotic material around wetland plants.
-Hummocks are typically less than 1m high.
-Sediment mounds are similar to hummocks but lack plant cover.
-They are depositional features formed from repeated flood flows depositing sediment on the floodplain.
+Flats can be similar to large bars (see definitions of point bars and in-channel bars below), except that they lack the convex profile of bars and their compositional material is not as obviously sorted by size or texture.